 Beau Stockstill is an associate in the Litigation practice of Paul Hastings in its Orange County office.
-Mr. Stockstill represents clients in all aspects of complex business litigation, including in the areas of securities litigation, breach of contract, intellectual property, unfair competition, fraud, and antitrust.
-He has pursued and defended litigation and arbitration in several jurisdictions throughout the United States.
+Mr. Stockstill represents clients in all aspects of complex business litigation, including in the areas of intellectual property (including patent, trade secret, and trademark litigation), securities, breach of contract, unfair competition, fraud, and antitrust.
+He has pursued and defended litigation and arbitration in several jurisdictions throughout the United States and has litigated Section 337 investigations in the U.S. International Trade Commission.

 Mr. Stockstill is an alumnus of the Orange County District Attorney’s Office’s Trial Attorney Partnership (TAP) Program, in which he worked on a full-time basis as a deputy district attorney, first-chairing jury trials and prosecuting felony preliminary hearings.